ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 └────────────────────┘
 ```

 The elements that are passed in the second array ([2, 1]), define a new position of each corresponding element from the source array (['hello', 'world']).
-So, 'hello' will be the second element in a result, and 'world' will be the first.
+So, 'hello' will be second element in a result, and 'world' will be first.

-Below is shown another example.
+Another example is shown below.
 It uses the arrow operator (`->`) to describe the lambda function:

 ``` sql
 SELECT arraySort((x, y) -> y, [0, 1, 2], [2, 1, 3]) as res;